sh1vdatt/ai360/README.md

 # AI Solutions

-AI360 is a React-based web application built with Vite, Tailwind CSS, and Javascipt.
+AI Solutions is a React-based web application built with Vite, Tailwind CSS, and Javascipt.
 It provides AI-powered solutions for various industries, including finance, logistics, media, and more.

 ## Features
 - AI-powered analytics and insights